src-d/blog/content/post/review-programs-with-graphs.md

 ---

-ML-on-Code is a rapidly developing field in both, academia and industry that [source{d}](http://sourced.tech/) was set out to systematically explore through out the last years.
+ML-on-Code is a rapidly developing field in both, academia and industry that [source{d}](http://sourced.tech/) was set out to systematically explore throughout the last years.
 So far the results that have already been published, courtesy of the hard work of Data Retrieval, Machine Learning, and Infrastructure teams who collect and store [millions of Git repositories](/post/github_stats), were based on large-scale applications of advanced NLP techniques such as [Identifiers Embedding](https://blog.sourced.tech/post/id2vec/) or [Topic Modeling](https://arxiv.org/abs/1704.00135)